-Q: If my shares are held for me in "street name," will my broker, bank or other nominee automatically vote my shares for me?
+Q: Ifmy shares are held for me in "street name," will my broker, bank or other nominee automatically vote my shares for me?

-A: No.If you do not provide your broker, bank or other nominee with instructions on how to vote the shares held for you in "street name," your broker, bank or other nominee will not vote those shares on the Exchange Proposal, the Share Increase Amendment, Dividend Rights Amendment or the Adjournment Proposal.
-If you do not give voting instructions to your broker, bank or other nominee, you will not be counted for purposes of a quorum or voted at the Special Meeting, unless you attend and vote at the Special Meeting with a legal, valid proxy from the record holder of those shares.
+A: No. If you do not provide your broker, bank or other nominee with instructions on how to vote the shares held for you in "street name," your broker, bank or other nominee will not vote those shares on the Exchange Proposal, the Share Increase Amendment or the Dividend Rights Amendment.
+If you do not give voting instructions to your broker, bank or other nominee, you will not be counted as voting, unless you appear online at the Special Meeting with a legal, valid proxy from the record holder of those shares.
 Therefore, if your shares are held in "street name" by your broker, bank or other nominee, you should make certain that you instruct your broker, bank or other nominee how to vote your shares.
-If you do not give voting instructions to your broker, bank or other nominee with respect to any proposal, your nominee may not vote your shares on Proposal 1, 2, 3 or 4.
-In addition, please check the voting form used by your broker, bank or other nominee to see if that form permits you to provide voting instructions by telephone or through the Internet.
+If you do not give voting instructions to your broker, bank or other nominee with respect to any proposal, there will be no effect, as if you did not cast votes at the Special Meeting with respect to the proposal.
+In addition, please check the voting form used by your broker, bank or other nominee to see if that form offers voting by telephone or through the Internet.